juliantglover/Dog-Breed-Classification-Deep-Learning-CNN/README.md

 ## Training the CNN

 Transfer learning was used to create the CNN in this project.
-A pretrained resnet152 model was the chosen architecture for the convulutional network.
+A pretrained resnet152 model was the chosen architecture for the convolutional network.
 A new fully connected layer was architected to produce the final dog breed predictions.
 A <a href="https://github.com/juliantglover/Dog-Breed-Classification-Deep-Learning-CNN/blob/master/ModelTrainer.py">model trainer</a> script was used to instantiate and train the neural network.

 ### Implementing a Transfer Learning Solution